lallaria/MultiworldGG/worlds/stardew_valley/docs/setup_en.md

 Launch Stardew Valley with SMAPI.
 Once you have reached the Stardew Valley title screen, create a new farm.

-On the new character creation page, you will see 3 new fields, used to link your new character to an archipelago multiworld
+On the new character creation page, you will see 3 new fields, used to link your new character to an MultiworldGG multiworld

 ![image](https://i.imgur.com/b8KZy2F.png)